 The technical characteristics were considered for analysis during the study to investigate the technical attributes of solar intervention in the FCT.
 Such technical attributes included the year of solar intervention installed, the installed capacity, battery replacements, frequency of solar intervention maintenance, type of lightning systems, type of appliance used with the solar system and duration of solar electricity.
 The sub-section presents the outcome of the technical analysis.

 On the assessment of the year of solar system installed, the result showed that the majority of the respondent installed their solar system an average of three years.
-Also, while some installed their solar for one year, 11 years was the longest that the respondents had had their solar system.
+Also, while some had installed their solar for one year, 11 years was the longest period that the respondents had had their solar system.
 According to Figure 6, 67% of respondents claimed that they obtained their solar energy intervention between one and three years, and about 6% claimed they had installed their solar system above 6 years.

 Figure 6.
 Duration of solar intervention installation